Marseille, France

 What do expats find most challenging?

 "Expats in Marseille often find the language barrier to be the most challenging aspect of the local culture, as not everyone speaks English and a basic understanding of French is necessary for day-to-day life.
 The pace of life in Marseille can also be a challenge, as it is slower than what many expats are used to, and businesses often close for long lunch breaks.
 The bureaucracy in France can be overwhelming for newcomers, with many procedures and paperwork required for simple tasks.
 Some expats also struggle with the local attitude towards time and punctuality, which is more relaxed than in other cultures.
-Lastly, integrating into the local community can be difficult, as the people of Marseille are known for their strong regional identity and can be reserved towards outsiders," said one expat in Marseille.
+Lastly, integrating into the local community can be difficult, as the people of Marseille are known for their strong regional identity and can be reserved towards outsiders," explained one expat living in Marseille, France.

 Is there a lot of crime in Marseille?